-Graduate students who are interested in advanced studies in journalism can find programs at Columbia University, an Ivy League institution, as well as the University of California and the University of Maryland.
+Graduate students who are interested in advanced studies in journalism can find programs at Columbia University, an Ivy League institution, as well as the University of California at Berkeley and the University of Maryland.
 Each of the three schools offers master's degrees in journalism; doctoral programs are available at Columbia University and the University of Maryland.
 Unique to the University of California are its dual degree programs in journalism and other major fields of study, such as law.
 All three schools also offer concentrations or specialized coursework in particular areas of journalism.

 1. Columbia University in New York, NY

-2. University of California - Berkeley
+2. University of California at Berkeley

 3. University of Maryland - College Park

-|American University||M.A. in Interactive Journalism program, also available on weekends||Washington, D.C.|
+|American University||M.A. in Interactive Journalism program is available on weekends||Washington, D.C.|

-|Northwestern University||Awards sponsored by the Medill School of Journalism, such as the Medal for Courage in Journalism and the Ida B. Wells Award||Evanston, IL|
+|Northwestern University||Awards sponsored by the Medill School of Journalism include the Medal for Courage in Journalism and the Ida B. Wells Award||Evanston, IL|

 |Ohio University||On-campus publications include The Athens Messenger and The Post||Athens, OH|

-|University of Colorado at Boulder||Established the Center for Environmental Journalism||Boulder, CO|
+|University of Colorado at Boulder||Established the Center for Environmental Journalism in 1992||Boulder, CO|

 |University of Illinois at Urbana-Champaign||Presents the Illinois Prize for Lifetime Achievement in Journalism||Urbana, IL|